Blood Tea and Red String: Critical response

 On review aggregator website Rotten Tomatoes the film has an approval rating of 92% based on 12 critics, with an average rating of 7.8/10.
-It was among the "10 Best Stop Motion Films, According To Letterboxd" (Screenrant).
-Some other critic's lists that include Blood Tea and Red String are 7 Best Stop-Motion Animated Movies of All Time (TheCinemaholic), 15 Best Surrealist Movies of The 21st Century (Taste of Cinema), 10 Best Silent Movies of the 21st Century, So Far (Collider), Top 17+ Animated Horror Movies (Creepy Catalog), Animated Films by Solo Artists (Cartoon Brew), and 10 Stunning Animated Movies Directed by Women (Screenrant).
 Metacritic assigned the film a weighted average score of 73 out of 100, based on 6 critics, indicating "generally favourable reviews".
+ScreenRant reported Blood Tea and Red String to be one of the highest ranking stop-motion films on Letterboxd, and TheCinemaholic listed it as one of the best stop-motion films of all time.
+Taste of Cinema and Collider also ranked it, respectively, among the best surrealist or silent films of the 21st century.

-Brett D. Rogers of Frames Per Second magazine praised Blood Tea, calling it "exquisitely realized ... an antidote to modern digital precision and diluted creativity."
-The same review highlighted Mark Growden's score as suiting the film perfectly, "[w]rapping Blood Tea's intricate scenery and its characters' wordless dialect in a lingering, haunting layer of spectral sound."
-Harvard's Deirdre Barrett also reviewed the film positively. “'Each man kills the thing he loves' seems to be message of the film," she wrote, "Mice, rats and spider compete for a doll and her exotic child with tragic consequences...
+Brett D. Rogers of Frames Per Second magazine praised the film, calling it "exquisitely realized ... an antidote to modern digital precision and diluted creativity" and highlighting Mark Growden's score as suiting the film perfectly, "[w]rapping Blood Tea's intricate scenery and its characters' wordless dialect in a lingering, haunting layer of spectral sound."
+Harvard's Deirdre Barrett reviewed the film positively, saying that "'Each man kills the thing he loves' seems to be message of the film," she wrote, "Mice, rats and spider compete for a doll and her exotic child with tragic consequences...
 The whole film had a dream or storybook feel.
 But it is the childhood nightmare or the fairy tales of the Brothers Grimm.
 Its magic serves sudden, violent death as often as love or beauty.
 Its a tale with childhood’s imagery but not a tale for children.”

-R. Emmet Sweeney of The Village Voice, called the film "a genuine piece of outsider art".

-Dennis Harvey of Variety called the film an "enigmatic, dialogue-free fairy tale", and "a David Lynchean fever dream on Beatrix Potter terrain," but cautioned that "few will think [it is] suitable for children".
+R. Emmet Sweeney of The Village Voice called the film "a genuine piece of outsider art".
+Dennis Harvey of Variety called it an "enigmatic, dialogue-free fairy tale" and "a David Lynchean fever dream on Beatrix Potter terrain," but cautioned that "few will think [it is] suitable for children".